[NO TITLE FOUND]

 "Thirty years ago, 72 percent of the television audience used to watch Dallas or Gunsmoke," Leonhard says.
 "Now 7.1 percent of Americans watch American Idol on a good night.
 That's it.
 There is no ubiquitous TV show these days because there are so many options."

 It's the same in the music industry.
 It's much harder for current artists to sell the number of records their predecessors sold simply because there are more artists out there, more competition for people's attention.
-A look at the RIAA's top-selling albums of all time underscores the point.
+A look at the RIAA's [the Recording Industry Association of America's] top-selling albums of all time underscores the point.
 Vintage artists-including the Eagles, Michael Jackson, Pink Floyd, Led Zeppelin, AC/DC, and several others-dominate the chart.
 In the United States, the most recent album to sell more than 20 million copies is Garth Brooks's Double Live album, and it was released in 1998.

 Major labels and other repositories of valuable copyright properties may not be wild about the notion that products should take a backseat to audience attention, but they have noted the power of an energized fan base.
 Leonhard avers that musicians who fully utilize their Internet resources realize that they rather than their CDs are the product, and if they sell themselves properly, they will do well in the link economy.